NoorDigitalAgency/release-startup/README.md

-# Dawn, the multistage release semantic versioning action
+# Multistage release startup action

 Used for:
 - Merging the code needed for the release